hhsu15/docker/README.md

 ## Move to prod
 We will use nignx for example of multi step build process- essentially build two images, one for **Build Phase** and one for **Run Phase**.
-The first phase to generate the build contents ready for pproduction and the second phase is to copy the `build` folder and place it in nignx
+The first phase to generate the build contents ready for production and the second phase is to copy the `build` folder and place it in nignx
 - Multi step build process.
 Refer to Dockerfile
 - then build and start the container
 ```